-and some lost their feet to frostbite when their keepers forgot to build fires in the winter" 16 This was partially due to the falsified belief that "insane people were immune to cold and pain."17 When they actually experienced pain as severe as any sane person would.
-Not only were the environments desiccating, but the enlisted treatments performed by professionals were life threatening but there was also a high probability of turning the patient into a "vegetable".
-Invasive procedures were not proven to cure the mentally ill but they did strip patients of what was left of their humanity 18 their, "feelings were coarsened and made shallow... irresponsible, tactless, lazy, childish and lacking in sympathy..."
-Some had even died" One of these treatments was known as "Insulin shock therapy" which was used "in the 1940s and 1950s, mainly for schizophrenia..." with "brain damage", "comas", and "convulsions." often occurring after treatment20 The government was fully aware of these situations and yet made no attempt to aide the mentally ill who were suffering under the dominance of institutional staff.
-When allegations were first being made against institution administrators; the horrific conditions were unbelievable, officials complained that reformers were overexhagerating and conjuring up, "bare-face falsehoods, false impressions, and false statements".
+15 "Profile: Rosemary Kennedy dies at age 86."
+Weekend All Things Considered partially due to the falsified belief that "insane people were immune to cold and pain."
+17 When, unless their illness specifically stated that they had a loss in perception, they experienced pain as much as any sane person would.
+Not only were the environments desiccating, but the enlisted treatments performed by professionals were life threatening and enlisted a high probability of turning the subject into a "vegetable".
+Invasive procedures were not proven to actually cure the mentally ill only strip patients of what was left of their humanity18, "Patients' feelings were coarsened and made shallow... irresponsible, tactless, lazy, childish and lacking in sympathy..."
+Some had even died" One of these treatments was known as "Insulin shock therapy" which was used "in the 1940s and 1950s, mainly for schizophrenia..." with "brain damage", "comas", and "convulsions." as highly probable risk factors.20 The government was fully aware of these situations and yet made no attempt to aide the mentally ill who were suffering under the dominance of institutional staff.
+When allegations were first being made against institution administrators; the horrific conditions were unbelievable, "...officials complained" that reformers were overexhagerating and conjuring up, "bare-face falsehoods, false impressions, and false statements" (56).
 21 And so, the decrepit cry of the insane went unheard.
-This progressed until healthcare reformers became increasingly inquisitive in the 19th century and went into asylums only to find themselves within an atmosphere of misery rather than that of a facility meant for rehabilitation.
-The government was disconcerted about the traumatic environment
+This progressed until healthcare reformers became increasingly inquisitive in the 19th century and went into asylums only to find themselves within an atmosphere of misery rather than that of a facility meant to cure the ill.
+The government was disconcerted about the traumatic environment asylums were fostering; just like the rest of society they believed that the insane were dangerous, and although their